Homebuilding Insights

-November 25, 2015
+November 26, 2015

 Must-Have Items for a Ready-to-Go Kitchen

-Now that you’re a homeowner (or about to be one), you’ll need to lay in some important items that you may not have considered when you either lived with roommates who handled the day-to-day workings of the household or with your family.
-There are so many things that you would just reach for, never thinking about where they came from or how they got there.
 In this series of blog posts, we’re going to talk about some of the everyday things you use all the time, but won’t be provided when you purchase a new home.
 You’ll need to put aside some additional cash around closing time – not just to get through the closing process itself, but also to outfit your new place.
-Today we’re going to talk about the essential items every fully functional kitchen needs to have to operate efficiently.
+Today we’re going to talk about the essential items every fully functional kitchen needs to operate efficiently.
 We’ve skipped the obvious items like glasses, dishes and flatware – these are items that make cooking and baking a joy rather than a chore!

-• Good knives – Don’t buy the cheapest ones you can find…this is one tool where it pays to have the very best!
+• Good knives – Don’t buy the cheapest ones you can find… this is one tool where it pays to have the very best!

-• Cutting Board
+• Cutting board

 • A set of good pots and pans – Like the knives, spend a little more here.
 Quality counts!